PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Staff are trained in early intervention approaches where potential or actual abuse, neglect or exploitation of clients is identified.

-It is the role of managers of the services to ensure:
+It is the role of managers to ensure:

 • That there is a culture of no retribution for any person who reports abuse, neglect or exploitation of a person with disability;

-• Adherence with TASC Quality System for continuous improvement;
+• Adherence with Tasc’s Quality System for continuous improvement;

 • That relevant staff advise clients, their families and advocates about: